jia1217/ParallelProgammingLabs/docs/Vitis_HLS_Tutor/Create_Vitis_HLS_Prj.md

     return 0;
 }
 ```
+Create a folder named `tb_data` in the same location as your testbench file `main.c`.
+Inside `tb_data`, create three files: `inA.dat` (input data), `inB.dat` (input data), and `outC.golden.dat` (expected ouput data).
+Each file should contain 100 values in a single column.
+The value in each row of `outC.golden.dat` must be the sum of the corresponding row values in `inA.dat` and `inB.dat`.
+You need to figure out how to create these files and values by yourself.
+Then, add this folder to the Test Bench.

 Note: Test bench does not get synthesized.
 So you are free to use any C/C++ construct for your testing purposes!